 Black History Month is an opportunity for you to shed light on some of the most significant African American voices of the 21st century as well as lesser-known individuals who sought equality for all.
 What better way to present information to students than by decorating classroom or school bulletin boards with a Black History Month theme?

-If you need some creative inspiration to get started, you've found your source of inspiration.
-I compiled some great Black History Month bulletin board ideas this February for elementary and middle school.
+If you need some creative inspiration to get started, we compiled some great Black History Month bulletin board ideas for elementary and middle school.